Pierre-D-G/Contacts-API/README.md

 Run npm install to install dependancies
 ```
 Run `npm run dev` to run the development server
-  * runs `nodemon` to automatically restarted the server when a change is made
+> runs `nodemon` to automatically restart the server when a change is made

 Create a file named `config.js` in the root of the project folder with the structure: